Core Validator FAQs

 - Loss of Delegation: If validators perform poorly or are frequently penalized, delegators may withdraw their support, significantly reducing the validator's earning potential.

-- Operational and Security Risks: Validators need to maintain secure, efficient operations around the clock.
-Operational failures or security breaches can lead to financial and reputational damage.
+- Operational and Security Risks: Validators must maintain secure and efficient operations around the clock.
+Operational failures or security breaches can result in significant financial and reputational damage.

-8. How does the validator election process work in Core Chain?
+8. How does the validator election process work in the Core ecosystem?

-- Stake Delegation: Holders of CORE and BTC tokens delegate their tokens to validator candidates, influencing the election with their staked tokens.
+- Stake Delegation: Holders of CORE and Bitcoin tokens delegate their tokens to validator candidates, influencing the election with their staked tokens.

 - Hash Power Delegation: Bitcoin miners contribute to validator selection by allocating a portion of their hash power, specified in the Bitcoin blocks they mine.